ricardoquesada/bluepad32/docs/programmers_guide_raw.md

 # Programmer's Guide: Raw API

-WIP

-Valid when using Pico-SDK / ESP-IDF directly.
-E.g.: If your project is based on any of these examples, then you are using the "Raw API":
+Valid when using Pico-SDK, ESP-IDF, or POSIX directly.
+If your project is based on any of these examples, then you are using the "Raw API":

 - [ESP32 example][esp32_example] (uses "Raw API")